cloudlinux/cloudlinux-doc/docs/limits/README.md

 #### Checking if LVE is installed

-To use LVE you should have CloudLinux kernel installed, and LVE module loaded.
+To use LVE you should have CloudLinux OS Shared kernel installed, and LVE module loaded.
 You can check the kernel by running the following command:

 <div class="notranslate">